Dirac brackets for classical radiative observables: Coherent state expansion of the N operator

 as a coherent state expansion

 in terms of the operators $\hat{\alpha}_{4+N, \mathcal{R}}^{\mathrm{cl}}$ which encode the contributions of $N$ graviton emissions.
-The first radiative operator with one graviton mode (i.e, $N=1$) corresponds to a single coherent state \cite{Cristofoli:2021jas,Britto:2021pud,DiVecchia:2022piu}
+The first radiative operator with one graviton mode (i.e, $N=1$) corresponds to a single coherent state~\cite{Cristofoli:2021jas,Britto:2021pud,DiVecchia:2022piu}

 while the higher order operators $N > 1$ correspond to deviations from a Poissonian distribution.
-Up to the perturbative PM order considered in this work, only the $N=2$ operator -- describing with \eqref{eq:alphaN1} a two-mode coherent squeezed state \cite{Lee1990,Caves1991} -- is potentially relevant
+Up to the perturbative order considered in this work, only the $N=2$ operator -- describing with \eqref{eq:alphaN1} a two-mode coherent squeezed state~\cite{Lee1990,Caves1991} -- is potentially relevant \footnote{See also~\cite{Fernandes:2024xqr,Aoude:2024sve} for other interesting works in this direction.}

-although it has been shown to be quantum suppressed in the analysis of the variance \cite{Cristofoli:2021jas,Britto:2021pud} and the impulse \cite{Damgaard:2023ttc} at the first order in which it appears, i.e. at 4PM.
+although it has been shown to be quantum suppressed in the analysis of the variance~\cite{Cristofoli:2021jas,Britto:2021pud} and the impulse~\cite{Damgaard:2023ttc} at the first order in which it appears, i.e. at 4PM.
 Here we adopt a cautious approach and retain it explicitly, although the classical scaling imposed in \eqref{eq:HEFT_exp} will force some contributions to vanish.
 The generalization of \eqref{eq:alphaN1} and \eqref{eq:alphaN2} to the case of $N$-graviton operator $\hat{\alpha}_{4+N, \mathcal{R}}^{\mathrm{cl}}\left(k_1^{\prime},k_2^{\prime}\right)$ is straightforward, and will not be discussed further here.

 Finally, it is easy to see that the proposed coherent state expansion of the S-matrix in \eqref{eq:HEFT_exp}

 provides a unitary representation of the dynamics.